fishing in maine with a guide

 Do I look like a fisherman?

-I cast yet again into the lake and by now I was getting really good at casting (note – I hadn’t ‘mastered’ casting).
-Suddenly I felt it – my whole body jerked.
-This was not a small Small Mouth Bass, this was different.
+I cast yet again into the lake, and by now, I was getting really good at casting (note – I hadn’t ‘mastered’ casting).
+Suddenly, I felt it – my whole body jerked.
+This was not a small-mouth bass; this was different.
 I had my big one on the line, and Don was giving me instructions on how to reel it in.
-I was excited and frantic, and trying so hard to be a good pupil.
+I was excited and frantic and trying so hard to be a good pupil.
 I pulled the line a little too hard, it unhooked from the fish and swung back around, and planted itself firmly in my ass!
 Yes, I had hooked my ass.
 Don quickly and calmly took action and pulled the hook out of my ass.
-I know the scenario sounds crazy, but don’t worry, it wasn’t painful, but it was funny as hell.
+I know the scenario sounds crazy, but don’t worry.
+It wasn’t painful, but it was funny as hell.
 And I have no idea what I would’ve done if I was on my own!

-This incident then proceeded into Don telling me a number of gruesome stories about removing hooks from clients and himself.
+This incident then proceeded to Don telling me a number of gruesome stories about removing hooks from clients and himself.
 Mine wouldn’t have even made his top 20.
-But it was pretty memorable to me.
+But it was pretty memorable for me.

 They Teach You Perseverance And Etiquette